antfu-collective/vitesse/README.md

 ## Checklist

-When you setup your clones, try follow the checklist to update info properly
+When you use this template, try follow the checklist to update your info properly

 - [ ] Rename `name` field in `package.json`
 - [ ] Change the author name in `LICENSE`